Zequez/logseq-vault/pages/Web Weaving Club.md

 			- Expressed concerns about how public the information is
 		- DONE Sky Blu
 		- DONE Nicole Bradford
-			- Filled the form (and now she appears on the page) and
+			- Filled the form (and now she appears on the page)
+			- > I am turned on that this can be a place to 'meet' each other, other evolutionaries, to update info and touch in.
+			- Expressed confusion about how she didn't know where the thank you part went.
+				-
 		- DONE Devin Gleeson
 		- DONE Gabriela
 			- Sent me a long audio with a lot of feedback, clarity and proposals <3